Legal and General Investment Management

 Money Advice Service

-Past roles include 15 years as a Principal Researcher and then Head of the Money Helpline for the consumer organisation Which? and Head of Proposition for online financial planning tool, MoneyVista.
+Past roles include Consumer Representative on EIOPA’s Insurance and Reinsurance Stakeholder Group, Non-Executive Director with the British Insurance Brokers Association, 15 years with the consumer organisation Which? and Head of Proposition for Royal London’s online financial planning tool, MoneyVista.

 Brian Henderson is a Partner and Director of Consulting at Mercer with primary focus on Defined Contribution Savings and Individual Wealth.